markwomack/robotics/robot_mark_ii/README.md

-# robot_mark_ii
+# Robot Mark II 'Beatrice'
-This is a collection of Arduino sketches for the Robot Mark II.
-They can be used to test components as they are attached, and then there a sketches for specific behaviors.
+This is the directory that contains all of the code and designs specific to the Robot Mark II 'Beatrice'.